|

 Covered by Perplexity Research, Perplexity AI

-1,000+ Hugging Face downloads in 5 days of release
+1,000+ Hugging Face downloads in 5 days of release - Security Considerations for Artificial Intelligence Agents

-• LLM Agents Should Employ Security Principles
+[paper] - LLM Agents Should Employ Security Principles

 Kaiyuan Zhang, Zian Su, Pin-Yu Chen, Elisa Bertino, Xiangyu Zhang, Ninghui Li